 This is what separate the winners from the losers.

-Professional traders know that when price is high in the curve, they need to sell to the retail traders that are excited to see an uptrend move.
+Professional traders know that when price is high on the curve, they need to sell to the retail traders that are excited to see an uptrend move.
 So the retail traders jump on the wagon and start placing buy orders.

 Professional traders use the high liquidity provided by retail traders to short the market and move price lower.

 When retail traders see price dropping rapidly, they think this is the moment to short the market.
-Again, professional traders jump on the opportunity to place their buy order as price enters low territories in the curve signaling a nice bullish reversal to the upside.
+Again, professional traders jump on the opportunity to place their buy order as price enters low territories on the curve signaling a nice bullish reversal to the upside.

 This is why it is important to identify the curve before placing any order.